Code of Student Conduct

 Each student has one opportunity to appeal for each case decision.
 The appeal process is outlined as follows in our Code of Student Conduct:

 - A decision and/or a sanction may be appealed.
-The appeal must be in writing and should be delivered to the Office of Student Development within 5 business days of the notification of the outcome.
+The appeal must be in writing and should be delivered to the Office of Student Affairs within 5 business days of the notification of the outcome.
 Failure to submit an appeal within the allotted time will render the original decision final and conclusive.

 - For complaints that were originally heard by the Assistant Director of Community Standards, Community Directors, Residence Hall Directors or Office of Residential and Community Life administrators, the appeal will go to the Director of Community Standards.

-- For complaints that were originally heard by the Director of Community Standards, the Vice President for Student Development or his/her designee will review the appeal.
+- For complaints that were originally heard by the Director of Community Standards, the Vice President for Student Affairs or his/her designee will review the appeal.

 - An appeal will be limited to review of the incident documentation, decision letter, appeal letter, other supporting documents, and the recording of the initial hearing.
 The appeal process will not include a new hearing, except as required to explain the basis of new information as follows:

 - If new information is brought forward that was not available at the time of the hearing, the student may be called to present and discuss this information.